forcedotcom/salesforcedx-vscode/docs/articles/user-guide/org-browser.md

 ![Org Browser Overview](../../images/org_browser_overview.png)

-1. Button to open the Org Browser.
+1. Open Org Browser
-2. Button to reload the available metadata types in the org.
+2. Refresh available metadata types in org
-3. Default org you are viewing the metadata for.
+3. Default org
 4. Metadata type
-5. Metadata component whose type is the parent tree item.
+5. Metadata component
-6. Button for refreshing the available components for the metadata type.
+6. Refresh components for metadata type
-7. Button for retrieving the source for the metadata component.
+7. Retrieve source for metadata component

-Open the Org Browser by clicking on the cloud icon in the VS Code sidebar.
-If you don't see the icon, make sure your [default org](./default-org) is set to a non-scratch org and that you have enabled the setting as described above.
+Open the Org Browser by clicking on the cloud icon in the VS Code sidebar **(1)**.
+If you don't see the icon, make sure your [default org](./default-org) is set to a non-scratch org and the feature flag is enabled as described above.

 ## Listing Metadata